Books are a great way to exercise our brains.

 Apps these days send us a lot of notifications.
 Make sure you turn them off and put your mobile on silent.

-Trust me, you won’t want those useless notifications popping on your screen while reading that boring book.
+You won’t want those useless notifications popping on your screen while reading that boring book.

 You should try to make your reading experience less tedious.